SoftFever/OrcaSlicer/README.markdown

       Filament options:
         --filament-diameter Diameter in mm of your raw filament (default: 3) --extrusion-multiplier
                             Change this to alter the amount of plastic extruded.
 There should be very little need to change this value, which is only useful to compensate for filament packing (default: 1)
         --temperature       Extrusion temperature, set 0 to disable (default: 200)

       Speed options:
-        --print-feed-rate   Speed of print moves in mm/sec (default: 60) --travel-feed-rate  Speed of non-print moves in mm/sec (default: 130) --perimeter-feed-rate
-                            Speed of print moves for perimeters in mm/sec (default: 60) --bridge-feed-rate  Speed of bridge print moves in mm/sec (default: 60) --bottom-layer-speed-ratio
+        --travel-speed      Speed of non-print moves in mm/sec (default: 130) --perimeter-speed   Speed of print moves for perimeters in mm/sec (default: 30) --infill-speed      Speed of print moves in mm/sec (default: 60) --solid-infill-speed Speed of print moves for solid surfaces in mm/sec (default: 60) --bridge-speed      Speed of bridge print moves in mm/sec (default: 60) --bottom-layer-speed-ratio
                             Factor to increase/decrease speeds on bottom
                             layer by (default: 0.3)